chrizog/someipy/docs/index.rst

 someipy - An Open-Source Python library for SOME/IP
 ====================================

 This is the documentation for someipy, an open-source Python library implementing the SOME/IP protocol, including SOME/IP Service Discovery.
-It is designed for fast prototyping of applications making SOME/IP more accessable to developers.
+It is designed for fast prototyping of applications making SOME/IP more accessible to developers.

 Relevant resources: